 Life Coach in Northamptonshire.

 Lisa Phillips is an international authority on Confidence, Self esteem and emotional wellbeing.
 She has over 20 years experience as an award winning Life Coach, Confidence Coach and Career Coach.
 Her expertise is regularly featured in the media.
+Lisa is also a Cruise Ship Enrichment speaker.

 Lisa also shares her tips on Managing Stress on ‘ The Love Destination TV‘

 Lisa regularly speaks at large events and wellness days on to topic of managing your stress, self empowerment and resilience.
-To find out more about Lisa as a motivational speaker, please see her guest speaker site.